DHTMLX/docs-diagram/docs/api/data_collection/exists_method.md

 ### Description

-@short: checks whether the specified item exists in the diagram
+@short: Checks whether the specified item exists in the diagram

 ### Usage